A Statistical Framework for Understanding Causal Effects that Vary by Treatment Initiation Time in EHR-based Studies: Estimation of Calendar Time-Specific Average Treatment Effects

 Unfortunately, estimating $\mu_m$ or $\pi_m$ by fitting a separate model for each trial would be difficult in practice, especially in settings where a relatively small number of patients initiate a particular treatment during trial $m$.
-For example, 24 of 84 target trials in our study have fewer than 100 patients undergoing bariatric surgery at the corresponding baseline month, and 12 of 84 of have fewer than 25 surgical patients.
-This problem is further compounded for comparisons involving the individual surgical procedures, RYGB and SG (Figure S2).
+For example, 24 of 84 target trials in our study have fewer than 100 patients undergoing bariatric surgery at the corresponding baseline month, and 12 of 84 have fewer than 25 surgical patients.
+In fact, the lack of power from small sample sizes inherent to emulating a target trial from a single enrollment window was one of the primary motivations behind development of the sequential target trial design \citep{hernan2008}.

-The predominant analytic strategy in sequential target trial emulations for time-to-event outcomes involves fitting a single parametric outcome and/or propensity score model pooling information across trials \citep{scola2023implementation} (e.g., pooled logistic regression \citep{dagostino1990}), perhaps with a spline term to flexibly adjust for calendar time as a confounder \citep{dickerman2019, madenci2024}.
+The predominant analytic strategy in sequential target trial emulations for time-to-event outcomes targets (discrete time) hazard ratios by fitting a single parametric outcome and/or propensity score model pooling information across trials \citep{scola2023implementation} (e.g., pooled logistic regression \citep{dagostino1990}), perhaps with spline terms to enable non-proportional hazards and flexibly adjust for calendar time as a confounder \citep{dickerman2019, madenci2024}.
 Given that trends in $\chi_m(P)$ over calendar time may reflect a complex interplay between changing treatment efficacy and shifts in effect modifier distributions, applying a pooled parametric model in this setting would require correctly specifying a substantial number of flexible interactions between treatment, confounders, and calendar time.
-Such a task may be unrealistic in many instances---arguably including our data application given the heterogeneity reported in Figure \ref{fig:surg_dist}---and might instead motivate the use of pooled models based on flexible machine learning methods.
+Such a task may be unrealistic in many instances---arguably including our study of bariatric surgery given the heterogeneity reported in Figure \ref{fig:surg_dist}---and might instead motivate the use of pooled models based on flexible machine learning methods.